-That’s because your body releases a hormone called oxytocin after delivery.
+One of the first things your body does after delivery is release a hormone called oxytocin.
 This hormone has several actions, but one of them is to help your uterus contract.

-This contraction helps close off any remaining blood vessels that connected your baby’s placenta to your uterus.
+These contractions close the blood vessels that connect the placenta to your uterus.

-And can you guess once place that will get a good chunk of that blood flow?
+And can you guess one place that will get a good chunk of that blood flow?

-Especially since its at least 5x the size it normally is?
+Especially since it’s at least 5x the size as normal?

-That’s why exercising too soon after delivery can lead to heavier bleeding.
+That’s why physical activity shortly after delivery can lead to heavier bleeding.